Lachlan-Mayne/english-notes/Peter/Human Resources.md

 **Qantas:**
 - Qantas need to reduce costs to increase profit, however inflation makes workers demand higher pay
 - Outsourcing IT and call centres to cut costs, but still train their own pilots

+## Ethics and CSR Influences:
+**Good working conditions wand properly motivated staffw ill lead to increast motivation and performance, leading to being seen in a better light**